Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Review on a theory of equivariant convolution

-where $\ast$ stands for the convolution, the input $F_{\rm in}$ and output $F_{\rm out}$ are tensors generally having different ranks, $\kappa$ is a kernel, and the integral is performed over the continuous Euclidean plane without boundary.
-The multiplication between $\kappa$ and $F_{\rm in}$ is generally a matrix operation.
-Let us consider that the input $F_{\rm in}$ and output $F_{\rm out}$ are transformed by the action of an element of the special Euclidean group $SE(2)$ as in Eq. (\ref{eq:covariance-whole}):
+where $\ast$ stands for the convolution, input $F^{(\rm in)}$ and output $F^{(\rm out)}$ are tensors generally having different ranks, $\kappa$ is a kernel, and the integral is performed over the continuous Euclidean plane without boundary.
+The multiplication between $\kappa$ and $F^{(\rm in)}$ is generally a matrix operation.
+The tensors $F^{(\rm in)}$ and $F^{(\rm out)}$ are transformed by an element of $SE(2)$ as in Eq. (\ref{eq:se2-covariance-general-tensor}):